Haipeng-ustc/Haipeng-ustc.github.io/_pages/cv.md

 Education
 ======
-* Incoming Ph.D student in Geophysics, Stanford University
+* Ph.D student in Geophysics, Stanford University
 * M.S. in Geophysics, University of Science and Technology of China, 2022
 * Research Assistant, University of Tulsa, USA,  Jan.
 2019 – Jun.
 2019
 * B.S. in Geophysics, China University of Petroleum (East China), 2019